AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 ## Template for Custom Handlers {#custom-handlers}

-In case your custom component is using external resources such as assets (images, videos, fonts, icons, etc.), specific asset renditions or client-side libraries (css, js, etc.), then these are not automatically added to the offline configuration as we only bundle the HTML markup by default.
+If your custom component uses external resources such as assets (images, videos, fonts, and icons), specific asset renditions, or client-side libraries (css and js), these are not automatically added to the offline configuration.
+The reason is because only the HTML markup is bundled by default.

-In order to let you customize and optimize the exact assets that are downloaded to the player, we offer an extension mechanism for custom components to expose their dependencies to the offline caching logic in Screens.
+To let you customize and optimize the exact assets that are downloaded to the player, Adobe offers an extension mechanism for custom components to expose their dependencies to the offline caching logic in AEM Screens.

 The section below showcases the template for custom offline resource handlers and the minimum requirements in the `pom.xml` for that specific project.